 For instance, feeding Buttons food from your plate can:

 - Lead to unwanted behavior, such as begging or “dumpster diving” in the kitchen garbage.

 - Cause obesity, which can lead to other health problems.

 - Cause poisoning, especially if you aren’t very careful about what they eat.

 Stick with a high-quality diet and supplement that, if desired, with a limited number of dog treats for rewards.

 Another way we treat our pets like people is by dressing them in clothes.
 Except for functional clothing, such as boots and jackets — and, OK, the occasional quick snapshot for a good cause — outfits are unnecessary and can be uncomfortable for dogs.

-Sure, Buttons is a member of your family — but he’s not a human.
-Your safest route for keeping him as healthy and happy as possible is to always remember that.
+Sure, your dog is a member of your family — but they’re not a human.
+Your safest route for keeping them as healthy and happy as possible is to always remember that.

 Taking Steps to Raise the Best Dog

 There’s no denying the overwhelming experience of getting a new puppy.
-Excitement, joy and hilarity take over your house as a 4-legged tumbleweed with boundless energy makes himself at home.
+Excitement, joy and hilarity take over your house as a 4-legged tumbleweed with boundless energy takes over your home.